 Handling Your Medical Malpractice Claim on a Contingency Fee Basis

 Between medical bills, forced time away from work, and ordinary everyday expenses, we know that most medical malpractice victims do not have money to pay for costly legal fees.
-In order to make sure that injury victims get the help they need, a Los Angeles personal injury attorney at Citywide Law Group will provide legal services on a contingency fee basis.
+In order to make sure that injury victims get the help they need, the personal injury lawyers at Citywide Law Group will provide legal services on a contingency fee basis.
 We only get paid when we recover compensation on your behalf.
 This allows you to focus your time and resources on your own physical and emotional recovery.

 Los Angeles Medical Malpractice Attorneys